mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 Deel is also planning to expand into payroll services for US-based employees.
 That would be great for me, as I've been disappointed with Justworks and Gusto.

-Deel costs $49/mo per contractor, which is pricey, but I'm willing to pay if it frees up more of my time.
+Deel costs $49/mo per contractor, which is pricey, but I'm willing to pay a premium on freeing up my time.

 ### Pilot

 Pilot is pretty similar to Deel.
 They're both backed by Y Combinator, and they have a similarly slick UI.
 Pilot doesn't support time tracking, while Deel does.

 I signed up for Pilot first, and I was planning to use them, but they took an entire week to activate my account.
 In the meantime, another founder mentioned Deel, so I switched.
-It pays to onboard your customers well.
+I guess it pays to onboard your customers well.

 ### Remote